Psychologic Support

 4. Prepare client's skin.

 a.
-Shower with antibacterial soap to cleanse skin if ordered; client may do this at home the
+Shower with antibacterial soap to cleanse skin if ordered; client may do this at home the night before surgery if outpatient admission.

 b.
 Skin prep if ordered: shave or clip hairs and cleanse appropriate areas to reduce bacteria on